Consensys/doc.katacoda/doctools-doc-preview/intro.md

 _The following steps will display commands as gray code blocks: click on the command block to automatically execute it in the terminal_

-_You can resize the left pane by drag the separation left or right._
+_You can resize the left pane by dragging the separation left or right._